mindee/mindee-api-python/README.md

 There is no limit on the number of custom documents.

 Specification for a custom endpoint configuration:

+[Comment]:<it will be nice if this is in a table format, do you agree>

 `document_type`\
 The "document type" field in the "Settings" page of the API Builder.